 “Hezbollah’s foiled plot in Cyprus and its tragic bombing of a tourist bus in Bulgaria last year are but two examples of Hezbollah’s growing global reach.
 It has long played a destabilizing role around the world, and in close partnership with the regressive clerical dictatorship of Iran actively assists [Syrian President Bashir] Assad in the brutal murder of countless civilians in Syria.”

 The Bulgaria bus attack killed five Israeli tourists and a Bulgarian driver.
-Late last week, the government of Bulgaria named two suspects in the case, one of them a Canadian.

 Britain and the Netherlands had been pushing for the terrorist designation since May, as they cited evidence Hezbollah was behind the Bulgaria attack.

 Canada too had been urging EU nations to act against Hezbollah, said David Cooper, director of government relations for the Centre for Israel and Jewish Affairs (CIJA).

 “For us, apart from the Canadian position, we’re still concerned about the distinction the EU made between the military and political and social wings,” he said.
 “It’s a distinction Hezbollah does not make, and it’s completely artificial.”

 Cooper said Hezbollah operatives straddle both wings.
 He cited a “Mr. X who one day could be recruiting people into the military wing while at the same time running a school.”

 B’nai Brith Canada said the EU was moving “in the wrong direction, ignoring both the Iranian patronage and terrorist methodology of Hezbollah.”

 It said that “only the listing of the entire entity of Hezbollah could hope to combat its ongoing international terrorism activities.